jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ## [buildspec.yml](https://github.com/jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/blob/main/buildspec.yml)

 Buildspec.yml instructs CodeBuild in build stage in terms of what to do.
 Basically, buildspec.yml will instruct AWS CodeBuild to automatically scan the docker image for vulnerability during build stage.
+And AWS CodeBuild will follow the steps declared in the buildspec.yml file.
 So this an **important** configuration file.

 **[IMPORTANT]** In the buildspec.yml, look for **#UPDATE** comments and replace the values with your own values accordingly.